Last Updated on June 23, 2022 by Alan Anthony Catantan

-Upon checking out her website, we can see a few testimonials where the clients graciously gave their company name.
+Upon checking out her website, we can see a few testimonials where the clients graciously gave their company names.
 There’s also a “Sample Projects” page where this tech freelance writer compiled her past projects with links to the client’s website.

 Study the content of these client websites and check if there are writer guidelines.
 See if there’s more you can add.
 (I’ve checked and many of these websites aren’t regularly publishing blog content.
 There’s your chance!)